Finland

 A transfer tax of 3% of the sales price is payable on transfer of real estate located in Finland.
 A transfer of shares in Finnish companies and other domestic securities is subject to a transfer tax of 1.5%.
 A transfer of shares in Finnish housing companies and real estate companies is subject to a transfer tax of 1.5%.

-A transfer tax of 1.5% of the sales price is payable on a transfer of shares in a foreign company whose activities consist mainly of owning or holding (directly or indirectly) real estates in Finland, provided that either the transferor or the transferee is a resident of Finland or, alternatively, a Finnish branch of a foreign credit institution, a Finnish branch of a foreign investment firm, or a Finnish branch of a foreign fund management company.
+A transfer tax of 1.5% is payable on a transfer of shares in a foreign company whose activities consist mainly of owning or holding (directly or indirectly) real estates in Finland, provided that either the transferor or the transferee is a resident of Finland or, alternatively, a Finnish branch of a foreign credit institution, a Finnish branch of a foreign investment firm, or a Finnish branch of a foreign fund management company.

 Transfer tax is calculated as a certain percentage of the sales price and potential other consideration.
 The consideration includes payments made by the transferee to other parties than the transferor as well as obligations assumed by the transferee towards the transferor or another party, provided that such payment or obligation accrues to the benefit of the transferor.
-If the transferee acquires shareholder loans from the transferor in connection with the share acquisition, the amount of shareholder loans will be included in the transfer tax base as of 2024 onwards.
+If the transferee acquires shareholder loans from the transferor in connection with the share acquisition, the amount of shareholder loans is included in the transfer tax base as of 2024 onwards.
 In case of transfer of shares in a real estate company, additional provisions concerning transfer tax base are applicable.

 No transfer tax is payable on the transfer of securities that are subject to trading on a regulated market or multilateral trading facility in the European Economic Area (EEA).
 Similarly, no transfer tax is payable if both the seller and the transferee are non-residents.
 Transfer tax is, however, always payable on transfers between non-residents if the transferred shares are shares in a Finnish housing or real estate company.